StarMapLoader/StarMap/StarMap.API/README.md

 #### mod.toml

-While it is not stricly neccesary, it is adviced to add StarMap info to the mod.toml, at its most basic, a mod.toml should like like this:
+While it is not stricly neccesary, it is advised to add StarMap info to the mod.toml, at its most basic, a mod.toml should like like this:

 ```toml
 name = "MyAmazingMod"